justin-john/elet/docs/home.md

  _`/articles`_ or _`/articles/index`_:   Hit articles controller and call action method "index".
 The `res.render` will render html from `view/articles/index.html`.

  _`/articles/add`_:   Hit articles controller and call action method "add".
 The `res.json` will return JSON response.

+ _`/articles/swigtojade`_:   Hit articles controller and call action method "swigtojade".
+The `res.render` will render html from `view/articles/home.html`, but it will override default templating engine "swig" to "jade".

  _`/articles/contact`_:  Hit articles controller and call action method "contact".
 The `res.resWriteEnd` will return response with any content type.
 Here 'text/html' or plain html as content type.